Coarse cohomology theories: Introduction

-\begin{ex} The main purpose of the present paper is to present the construction of the following three examples of coarse cohomology theories. \begin{enumerate} \item To every abelian group $A$ we associate the coarse ordinary cohomology theory
+The main purpose of the present paper is to present the construction of the following three examples of coarse cohomology theories: \begin{enumerate} \item To every abelian group $A$ we associate the coarse ordinary cohomology theory

-Our Definition \ref{ewkfhweiofwefewf} extends the original definition of Roe \cite{roe_coarse_cohomology} to the context of bornological coarse spaces, see {Lemma~\ref{lem23435tzrgewrt}.} \item If $\bC$ is a presentable stable $\infty$-category, then in Definition \ref{wrowpt32432424234234} we associate to every object $C$ in $\bC$ a $\bC$-valued coarse cohomology theory $Q_{C}$.
+Our Definition \ref{ewkfhweiofwefewf} extends the original definition of Roe \cite{roe_coarse_cohomology} to the context of bornological coarse spaces, see {Lemma~\ref{lem23435tzrgewrt}.} \item If $\bC$ is a bicomplete stable $\infty$-category tensored over $\Sp$, then in Definition~\ref{wrowpt32432424234234} we associate to every object $C$ of $\bC$ a $\bC$-valued coarse cohomology theory $Q_{C}$.
 For the category of spectra $\bC=\Sp$ and for the sphere spectrum $C=S$ we obtain a coarse version $Q_{S}$ of stable cohomotopy. \item If $E$ is a $\bC$-valued coarse homology theory and $C$ is an object of $\bC$, then in the Definition \ref{rgoirjgoiergergreg} we define the dual $\Sp$-valued coarse cohomology theory $D_{C}(E)$ by forming the mapping spectrum with target $C$.
-We also consider versions of this construction where we replace the mapping space functor by some internal mapping object functor or a suitable power functor. \qedhere \end{enumerate} \end{ex} Besides of the construction of the functors and the verification of the axioms of a coarse cohomology theory, in Section \ref{wgowriepgwegweere} we describe pairings of the cohomology theories with the corresponding coarse homology theories.
-We further argue that naturality of the pairings implies their compatibility with assembly and coassembly maps.
+We also consider versions of this construction where we replace the mapping space functor by some internal mapping object functor or a suitable power functor. \end{enumerate}

 {Note that there are also other approaches to a general framework for coarse cohomology theories.
-Let us mention exemplary the work of Schmidt \cite{schmidt} and Hartmann \cite{hartmann}.}
+Let us mention exemplary the work of Schmidt \cite{schmidt}, Hartmann \cite{hartmann}, and Wulff \cite{Wulff:2020vh}.}

-\paragraph{The dualizing spectrum of a group} In Section \ref{regoiegpergergreg} we provide an application of the coarse cohomology $Q_{S}$ {discussed above in Example \ref{ex12343reds}.\ref{ergiooergregeg1}} for $\bC=\Sp$ and $C=S$.
-In order to formulate our result we recall the following.
+In Section \ref{regoiegpergergreg} we provide an application of the coarse cohomology $Q_{S}$ discussed above in Item \ref{ergiooergregeg1}.
+In order to formulate our result we recall the following:

-\begin{enumerate} \item Let $G$ be a group.
-Under the assumption that the classifying space $BG$ of $G$ is finitely dominated, J.~R.~Klein \cite[Thm.~A]{klein} has shown that the property of $BG$ being a Poincar\'e duality space is determined by the equivalence class in $\Sp$ of the dualizing spectrum of the group $G$.
+\begin{enumerate} \item Let $G$ be a discrete group and define the dualizing spectrum $\underline{D}_{G} \coloneqq S[G]^{G}$.
+Here $S[G]$ is the suspension spectrum associated to the underlying discrete space of $G$.
+The right-action of $G$ on itself induces an action on $S[G]$, and $S[G]^{G}$ denotes the spectrum of fixed points.